 Credit risk: Credit risk is the risk of an unexpected loss of a third party to a financial instrument fails to meet its contractual obligations.
-The Company is subject to credit risk on cash and short-term investments.
+The Company is subject to credit risk on cash, short-term investments, share purchase warrants and amounts receivable.
 The Company limits its exposure to credit loss by placing its cash and short-term investments with major financial institutions.